qhjqhj00/Quick-Seq2Seq/README.md

 source sentence k\t target sentence k\n
 ```

-sample.txt is a sample for data format.
+./data/sample.txt is a sample for data format.

 Currently, tokenizer of the library supports Chinese, English, Uyghur, which can be automatically switched.